“Pick out which one you want.”

 You are at a video rental store with your children.
 You are getting several DVDs to watch over the weekend.
 You are going to let your children choose one DVD to watch.
-You say:
+You say this to your children.

 Pick out which one you want.